 Grizzle says a net 6700 new jobs have been created since the fibre network began and there’s a noticeable influx of talent.
 There’s also fresh money.
 He says the amount of venture and angel capital in the city has grown by a factor of five – a clear sign of returning prosperity and confidence.

 It didn’t take long for the word to spread.
 Now Chattanooga is a testing-ground for high-speed broadband applications in a range of vertical markets.
 And other cities, including Detroit, now one of the most run-down in America, have turned to Chattanooga to tap into the lessons from installing fibre.

 Lessons for New Zealand

-> Grizzle says it’s taken a long time for people to get their heads around the potential, benefits and opportunity of fibre.
+Grizzle says it’s taken a long time for people to get their heads around the potential, benefits and opportunity of fibre.
 Three years after the network began, he says it is still only early days.
-To date the residential take-up of fibre services remains relatively low, this hasn’t made much different to the city’s economic growth.
+To date the residential take-up of fibre services remains relatively low, this hasn’t made much difference to the city’s economic growth.

-> In other words, if we get this right, our fibre-lead regeneration could be on a national scale rather than just in one centre.
+In other words, if we get this right, our fibre-lead regeneration could be on a national scale rather than just in one centre.

-> One aspect of special interest will be what happens to New Zealand’s economy relative to Australia’s.
-It now looks as we will build a fast fibre-to-the-premises network while Australia could stick with fibre to the node.
+One aspect of special interest will be what happens to New Zealand’s economy relative to Australia’s.
+It now looks like we will build a fast fibre-to-the-premises network while Australia could stick with fibre to the node.
 Can fast broadband reverse our relative economic decline, or at least improve it compared with our rich neighbour?